simdutf/SimdBase64/README.md

 that the .NET team did not accelerated them using SIMD instructions.
 Thus we omit them, only comparing with the SIMD-accelerated .NET functions.

+## AVX-512

+As for .NET 9, the support for AVX-512 remains incomplete in C#.
+In particular, important VBMI2 instructions are missing.
+Hence, we are not using AVX-512 under x64 systems.

 ## Requirements

 We require .NET 9 or better: https://dotnet.microsoft.com/en-us/download/dotnet/9.0